winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 Utilizing a higher level of abstraction offers the following benefits for both human and AI coders:

 1. **Reduces cognitive load for human developers** by focusing on the app's business logic instead of implementation details.
 This enables developers to concentrate on a smaller problem (e.g., instructing a car to turn right, rather than teaching it how to do so), deal with fewer levels of the stack, write less code, and minimize the surface area for errors.
 2. **Reduces cognitive load for AI**.
 This concept may need further clarification.
 AI systems come pre-trained with knowledge of all levels of the stack, so knowing less is not a significant advantage.
-Focusing on a smaller problem is also not a substantial benefit because, as long as the AI knows how to instruct the car to turn, it shouldn't have an issue teaching it how to do so instead of just telling it to turn.
+Focusing on a smaller problem is also not as beneficial as it would be for a human, because as long as the AI knows how to instruct the car to turn, it shouldn't have an issue teaching it how to do so instead of just telling it to turn.
+But it's still advantageous, as explained above, since it reduces the problem surface, allowing the AI to generate the code faster and at a higher quality.
 However, allowing the AI to write less code and reducing the chance for it to make mistakes is highly beneficial, as AI is far from infallible.
 Anyone who has witnessed it hallucinate interfaces or generate disconnected code can attest to this.
 Furthermore, AI is constrained by the amount of code it can generate before losing context.
 So writing less code enables AI coders to create larger and more complex parts of applications.
 3. **Accelerates iteration speed** because it requires writing less code, reducing the time it takes to write and maintain it.
 While it might not seem intuitive, this is equally important for both human and AI coders, as AI generates code one token at a time, similar to how a human writes.
 4. **Improves collaboration between human and AI coders.** A smaller code base written at a higher level of abstraction allows human developers to understand, modify and maintain AI-generated code more quickly and easily, resulting in higher quality code that is developed faster.